serid476/serid476/README.md

 ## Hi there,👋 I am Dires
-Computer Science Student at Gondar University.
+Computer Science Student @University of Gondar

 <!--
 **serid476/serid476** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.